HongTie/LAB_TEST/README.md

 # Test of the AIINS LAB

-#There are three files and each for a task.
+#There are three files, each for a task.
 #The file's naming is same with the task.
 #A README.txt is in every file respectively.